Stopping Zika Before It Starts

 While the majority of confirmed Zika cases have been in Latin America, the Caribbean, and Africa, the virus also has been detected in south Texas and south Florida.

-Photo credit: Ashley Thomas, Abt Associates
+Photo credit: Ashley Thomas, Abt Global

-The Zika AIRS Project (ZAP) – led by Abt Associates and funded by USAID – is working in 10 countries in Latin America and the Caribbean to prevent the transmission of Zika and the associated health effects.
+The Zika AIRS Project (ZAP) – led by Abt Global and funded by USAID – is working in 10 countries in Latin America and the Caribbean to prevent the transmission of Zika and the associated health effects.
 (Abt also is working on efforts to prevent the spread of Zika in the U.S.)

 ZAP, a two-year project that began in September 2016, is an emergency response project focused on reducing the number of mosquitoes that transmit Zika, which has been linked to microcephaly, which harms brain development in babies.